|

 spruce logs in Clallam County by a Spruce Production Division crew.
 This location

-was actually probably along Spruce Production Division Railroad No. 2, as that
+would have actually been along Spruce Production Division Railroad No. 2, as that

 WWI ended.
 The logs shown were up to about nine feet in diameter and were hoisted